G. Raymond Chang: Awards, decorations and philanthropy

 He was appointed to the Order of Jamaica in 2011 and as an officer of the Order of Canada in 2014.

 Ryerson University's Chang School of Continuing Education is named after him as benefactor.
+In 2003, the Chang family made a $5 million donation to Ryerson University (now Toronto Metropolitan University), leading to the naming of the G. Raymond Chang School of Continuing Education in recognition of their support for lifelong learning.
+The gift helped strengthen the university's continuing education programs and remains one of the institution's landmark philanthropic contributions.
 Chang also donated tens of millions of dollars to various institutions including Ryerson University, the Royal Ontario Museum, the Centre for Addiction and Mental Health and the University of the West Indies.
 He was a board member of the Toronto General & Western Hospital Foundation, endowed The Gladstone and Maisie Chang Chair at the University of Toronto in internal medicine, and started a fellowship for West Indian doctors at the University Health Network.
 In 2010, he was named Outstanding Philanthropist of the Year by the Toronto Chapter of the Association of Fundraising Professionals.

 Death

 Chang, who suffered from leukemia, died at the age of 65, several months after undergoing a bone marrow transplant.
 His funeral mass occurred on August 9, 2014 at St. Patrick’s Catholic Church in Toronto and was presided over, amongst others, by Rev. Fr.
 Luc Amoussou, the Archbishop of Kingston Charles Dufour, followed by a reception hosted by Ryerson University at their Mattamy Athletic Centre.
 He is interred at Holy Cross Cemetery, Thornhill, Ontario.
 His widow Donette Chin-Loy was named Chancellor designate of Toronto Metropolitan University in June 2024.